Cognitive effects of bilingualism: Bilingualism vs. executive control

 Hakuta and Diaz addressed an origin question about the potential bilingual advantage: do children with greater cognitive abilities tend to learn more than one language, or could knowing more than one language contribute to enhanced cognition?
 They administered Raven's Progressive Matrices, a set of non-verbal tests designed to measure cognitive ability, to a bilingual sample of children.
 Results showed their sample had a higher correlation with the degree of bilingualism, or language proficiency, and test scores.
-Accordingly, this study suggested that the "egg came first," or that bilingualism predicts cognitive ability through performance.
+Accordingly, this study suggested that the "egg came first", or that bilingualism predicts cognitive ability through performance.
 Furthermore, native bilinguals often learn a second language due to family environment, where use of the two languages is necessary.
 It is less likely that children learn second languages in monolingual households through individual, innate cognitive abilities.

-The bilingualism advantage controversy
+Bilingualism advantage controversy

 The idea that bilingualism enhances executive function is not universally accepted among researchers.
 Mixed experimental results have led to bitter, opposing views.

 The research methodologies of both groups for and against bilingualism advantages have been disputed.
-Some opposing researchers argue that correlations between bilingualism and executive function are inconsistent due to a reliance on findings with small sample sizes, publication bias, and non-uniform and definitions.
+Some opposing researchers argue that correlations between bilingualism and executive function are inconsistent due to a reliance on findings with small sample sizes, publication bias, and non-uniform definitions.
 Furthermore, they argue that bilinguals are not consistently better at all executive function tasks and existing studies only compare bilinguals to monolinguals, and not bilinguals of different proficiencies.
 Conversely, researchers in support of a bilingualism advantage note that while tests of executive function may undermine the robustness of findings, opposing findings come from researchers outside of the bilingualism field, and new neuroimaging technologies robustly verify and build upon historical findings of a bilingualism advantage.